 The agenda for each Compensation Committee meeting is usually developed in consultation with the Chair of the Compensation Committee.
-The Chief Executive Officer may not be present during the voting, deliberations, or determinations of the Compensation Committee regarding her compensation, but may be present (but not vote) during the voting and deliberations regarding the compensation of the other executive officers and senior management.
+The Chief Executive Officer may not be present during the voting, deliberations, or determinations of the Compensation Committee regarding his compensation, but may be present (but not vote) during the voting and deliberations regarding the compensation of the other executive officers and senior management.
 The charter of the Compensation Committee grants the Compensation Committee full access to all books, records, facilities, and personnel of the Company.
-In addition, under its charter, the Compensation Committee has the authority to obtain, at the expense of the Company, advice and assistance from compensation consultants and internal and external legal, accounting, or other advisors and other external resources that the Compensation Committee considers necessary or appropriate in the performance of its duties.
-The Compensation Committee has direct responsibility for the oversight of the work of any consultants or advisors engaged for the purpose of advising the Committee.
-In particular, the Compensation Committee has the sole authority to retain, in its sole discretion, compensation consultants to assist in its evaluation of executive and director compensation, including the authority to approve the consultant, legal counsel, or other advisor to the Compensation Committee only after taking into consideration the various factors prescribed by the SEC and Nasdaq that bear upon the advisor's independence; however, there is no requirement that any advisor be independent.
+In addition, under its charter, the Compensation Committee has the authority to obtain, at the expense of the Company, advice and assistance from compensation consultants and internal and external legal, accounting, or other advisors and other external resources that the Compensation Committee has the sole authority to retain, in its sole discretion, compensation consultants to assist in its evaluation of executive and director compensation, including the authority to approve the consultant's reasonable fees and other retention terms.
+Under its charter, the Compensation Committee only after taking into consideration the various factors prescribed by the SEC and Nasdaq that bear upon the advisor's independence; however, there is no requirement that any advisor be independent.

-The specific determinations of the Compensation Committee with respect to executive compensation for the fiscal year ending July 30, 2022, are described in greater detail in the Compensation Discussion and Analysis section of this Proxy Statement.
+The specific determinations of the Compensation Committee with respect to executive compensation for the fiscal year ending July 29, 2023, are described in greater detail in the Compensation Discussion and Analysis section of this Proxy Statement.